rausa23/Roy-Lichtenstein/README.md

 _Girl with a Pearl Earring_ (Dutch: Meisje met de parel) is an oil painting by Dutch Golden Age painter Johannes Vermeer, dated c.
 1665.
-Going by various names over the centuries, it became known by its present title towards the end of the 20th century after the earring worn by the girl portrayed there.[^1]
+Going by various names over the centuries, it became known by its present title towards the end of the 20th century after the earring worn by the girl portrayed there.[^2]
 <param ve-image
-       label="Girl with a Pearl Earring"
+       label="Drowning Girl"
-       description="painting by Johannes Vermeer"
+       description="painting by Roy Lichtenstein"
        license="public domain"
        url="https://upload.wikimedia.org/wikipedia/en/d/df/Roy_Lichtenstein_Drowning_Girl.jpg">